ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-7-2.md

-Chapter 6: Continuing Lifelong Learning for Empowerment: Techniques for Continuing Lifelong Learning
+Techniques for Continuing Lifelong Learning
 ====================================================================================================

 Continuing lifelong learning is essential for achieving personal and professional empowerment.
 In this chapter, we will explore some techniques for continuing lifelong learning.